okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/telephony-hook/index.md

 ## Timeout behavior

-After receiving the Okta request, if there is a response timeout, the Okta process flow proceeds with trying to send the OTP using Okta's telephony providers.
+After receiving the Okta request, if there’s a response timeout, the Okta process flow proceeds with trying to send the OTP using the Okta telephony providers.
 See [Troubleshooting](#troubleshooting).

 ## Troubleshooting